peter-hunt/python-project-euler-solution/README.md

 # ProjectEuler Solution

-This is a set of personal implementation of solutions of the challenges at [ProjectEuler](https://projecteuler.net)
+This is a set of Python personal implementation of solutions to the challenges at [ProjectEuler](https://projecteuler.net)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.